Brockhampton: 2023-present: Solo work and further collaborations

-In April 2023, Manwa began releasing singles under the moniker Saga Buoy, the first post-Brockhampton work by former member.
-In November, almost one year after the groups disbandment, Abstract released his fourth studio album Blanket, with Hemnani reprising his role as a producer and engineer.
-Champion's debut studio album Mika's Laundry, released on March 22, 2024, featured contributions from several former Brockhampton members, including Hemnani, bearface, Manwa, and Merley.
+In April 2023, Manwa began releasing singles under the moniker Saga Bouy, the first post-Brockhampton work by a former member.
+In November, almost one year after the group's disbandment, Abstract released his fourth studio album Blanket, with Hemnani reprising his role as a producer and engineer.
+In February 2024, McLennon released a EP titled Prologue, followed by an album, The Changing of the Trees, a month later.
+Neither project featured any former members.
+Champion's debut studio album Mika's Laundry, released on March 22, 2024, featured contributions from several former Brockhampton members, including Hemnani, Bearface, Manwa, and Merley.
 Hemnani also contributed production to Champion's first EP Slint's Favorite, which was released later that year.
-In September, JOBA's debut album, Russel Boring, was released without the involvement of other former members.
+In September, JOBA's debut album, Russel Boring, was also released without the involvement of other members.

 In May 2025, Abstract confirmed the group was unlikely to reunite, and claimed that the former members were not in regular contact.
 In June, he released his fifth studio album, Blush, featuring contributions from Vann, Hemnani, and Merley.
 The album, which also features a Houston-based collective of musicians and producers supporting Abstract, has been described as a spiritual successor to Brockhampton.
+In July 2026, Bearface, now known mononymously as Ciarán, announced his signing to Ninja Tune, and later that month released his first solo single in over ten years.

 Artistry

 Musical style

 Brockhampton was generally categorized as hip-hop, most consistently being placed in the alternative hip-hop sub-genre.
 The Saturation trilogy was noted for its sonic diversity, incorporating elements of pop rap, hardcore hip-hop, G-funk, and indie rock.
 Iridescence served as a diversification for the group, eschewing pop rap in favor of industrial hip-hop, experimental hip-hop, and progressive rap, inspired by UK rap and grime.
-Ginger, regarded as the bands most mellow project, is built around pop rap and alternative R&B, while Technical Difficulties Radio embraces West Coast hip-hop and was the groups first project to heavily utilize sampling.
+Ginger, regarded as the band's most mellow project, is built around pop rap and alternative R&B, while Technical Difficulties Radio embraces West Coast hip-hop and was the group's first project to heavily utilize sampling.
 Roadrunner: New Light, New Machine continued the sampling trend, incorporating rap rock, contemporary R&B, and conscious hip-hop into their usual pop rap sound.
 The Family, aside from solely featuring lead vocals from Abstract, further departed from their usual sound as a sample-heavy chipmunk soul, southern hip-hop, and drumless hip-hop album, while TM, their final release, incorporates trap and dance-pop.